-Implementing a Kronos workforce management (WFM) system such as Workforce Dimensions is a considerable effort that has a broad impact throughout an organization.
+Implementing a UKG workforce management (WFM) system such as UKG Dimensions is a considerable effort that has a broad impact throughout an organization.

 This realization often results in those customers having to cut testing short to meet a timeline or a budget.
 Unfortunately, this can negatively impact employees, field operators, and even HR and payroll departments.

-It’s important to realize that not only are YOU the one responsible for testing for your Kronos WFM, but that you are also uniquely positioned to validate your solution.
+It’s important to realize that not only are YOU the one responsible for testing for your UKG WFM, but that you are also uniquely positioned to validate your solution.

 On the flip side, you are also the one accountable for a smooth deployment – and you will suffer if any issues arise.

-This article will explain why you hold the responsibility for testing your Kronos WFM system and how it could disrupt your organization if you don’t plan for adequate testing.
+This article will explain why you hold the responsibility for testing your UKG WFM system and how it could disrupt your organization if you don’t plan for adequate testing.

-1. Kronos Tests Kronos: Why YOU Are Responsible For Validating Your System Configuration
+1. UKG Tests UKG: Why YOU Are Responsible For Validating Your System Configuration

 Specifically, the following parts of the application must be validated to ensure they are functioning and integrated correctly in your environment: